Bobbybear007/NebulaBrowser/documentation/FEATURES.md

 -   **GPU Diagnostics:** View detailed information about your system's GPU and its status.
 -   **GPU Fallback:** If you experience rendering issues, you can apply a GPU fallback to use a more stable rendering path.
 This can help resolve visual glitches or crashes.

+### Native Context Menu

+Nebula provides a native right-click menu across pages and webviews.

+-   **Navigation:** Back, Forward, Reload.
+-   **Links:** Open in new tab, Download link, Open externally, Copy address.
+-   **Images:** Open in new tab, Save image as, Copy image address.
+-   **Editing:** Undo/Redo, Cut/Copy/Paste, Select All when applicable.
+-   **Developer:** Inspect Element (opens DevTools docked by default).

+### Authentication & Web Compatibility

+-   **OAuth/SSO Friendly:** Popup windows are allowed for http/https to support common login flows.
+-   **WebAuthn Diagnostics:** Platform authenticator features are enabled where supported and logged for troubleshooting.
+-   **Sturdy Navigation:** Login POST navigations are not intercepted by the main process.

 ### Custom Themes & Customization